alien4cloud/csar-public-library/org/ystia/README.rst

   $ zip -r welcome_basic-csar.zip *

-Then you have to upload the generated archives to the Alien4Cloud catalog by drag and drop.
+Then you have to upload the generated archives to the Alien4Cloud catalog by drag and drop respecting following order:

+#. **common-csar.zip**
+#. **welcome-csar.zip**
+#. **welcome_basic-csar.zip**

-Finally, you can browse the archives list, but also the components and the topologies list to check that the uploaded elements are presented:
+Finally, you can browse the archives list, but also the components and the topologies list, to check that the uploaded elements are presented:

 - ``org.ystia.common`` ``Root``, ``SoftwareComponent``, ``DBMS`` and ``Database`` Components
 - ``org.ystia.samples.welcome.linux.bash.Welcome`` component